mstephen19/apify-global-store/README.md

 () => `Promise<void>`

 Back the store up to the cloud.
-The backup will be stored in the "Storages" section of your Apify account under a Key-Value store named `CLOUD-GLOBAL-STORES`
+The backup will be stored in the "Storages" section of your Apify account under a Key-Value store named `CLOUD-GLOBAL-STORES`.
+If you'd prefer to exclusively keep the store on the cloud, set the `cloud` option to `true` in `InitializeOptions`.

+> **Note:** If you're using `cloud: true` in `InitializeOptions`, you don't need to use this method.
+Just use `store.forceSave()` instead

 ### `await store.forceSave()`